-Environmental and social results are the
+Environmental and social results are the measures, indicators and other information that express the degree to which the organisation has caused or contributed to environmental and social impacts in the reporting period through activities and outputs that represent sources of environmental and social impact.
 Sources of environmental and social impact are the activities of and outputs from the organisation that actually or potentially cause or contribute to environmental and social impacts.

-Human rights are the basic rights and freedoms that belong to every person by virtue of being a human being, as defined by international standards established by bodies such as the UN and ILO.^{6 7} They cover the full array of ways in which people can be impacted, including, for example, in relation to access to clean water and adequate housing, health and security of the person, non-discrimination, freedom of expression, privacy, freedom from child labour and forced labour and the array of labour rights from health and safety to fair pay and freedom of association, among others.
+Human rights are the basic rights and freedoms that belong to every person by virtue of being a human being.
+They cover the full array of ways in which people can be impacted, including, for example, in relation to access to clean water and adequate housing, health and security of the person, non-discrimination, freedom of expression, privacy, freedom from child labour and forced labour and the array of labour rights from health and safety to fair pay and freedom of association, among others.

 Natural capital - The CDSB Framework adopts the IIRC's definition that is: "all renewable and non-renewable environmental resources and processes that provide goods or services that support the past, current or future prosperity of an organisation.
-It includes air, water, land, minerals and forests, biodiversity and ecosystem health".8
+It includes air, water, land, minerals and forests, biodiversity and ecosystem health".6